 TGbe editor: Please update the contents of the following paragraph this subclause as shown below:

-If a reporting STA[11770] affiliated with an MLD transmits a frame that carries a Basic Multi-Link element, which includes a Per-STA Profile subelement that carries the complete profile for a reported STA, then the [11770]STA shall set the Complete Profile subfield of the STA Control field in that Per-STA Profile subelement to 1.
-[12176]Otherwise the reporting STA shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 0 and the profile of the reported STA is defined as partial profile.
+If a reporting STA that is[11770] affiliated with an MLD transmits a frame that carries a Basic Multi-Link element, which includes a Per-STA Profile subelement that carries the complete profile for a reported STA, then the [11770]reporting STA shall set the Complete Profile subfield of the STA Control field in that Per-STA Profile subelement to 1.
+[12176]Otherwise, the reporting STA shall set the Complete Profile subfield of the STA Control field in the Per-STA Profile subelement to 0 and the profile of the reported STA is defined as partial profile.

 The complete profile of a reported STA consists of all the elements and fields (subject to exceptions discussed later in this subclause) that would be included in a Management [12176]frame , that is of the same subtype as that transmitted by the reporting STA carrying the Basic Multi-Link element, if the reported STA were to transmit the frame.

-[10305]NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can carry complete profile of a reported STA.
-A Multi-Link probe response can carry complete profile of a reported AP.
+[10305]NOTE 1—Only Management frames belonging to subtypes (Re)Association Request or (Re)Association Response can include complete profile of a reported STA.
+A Multi-Link probe response can include complete profile of a reported AP.

-[10305]NOTE 2—The above definition of complete profile applies only to a Basic Multi-Link element.
+[10305]NOTE 2—Only Basic Multi-Link element can include complete profile of a reported STA.
+Therefore, the above definition of complete profile applies only to a Basic Multi-Link element.

 TGbe editor: Please update the contents of the following paragraph this subclause as shown below:

-Each Per-STA Profile subelement of the Basic Multi-Link element that is included in a Management frame transmitted by a STA affiliated with an MLD and that carries a complete profile shall consist of [10223]the STA Control field to identify the link on which the reported STA operates on and to carry the presence indicators for the subfield(s) within the STA Info field,
+Each Per-STA Profile subelement of the Basic Multi-Link element that is included in a Management frame transmitted by a STA affiliated with an MLD and that carries a complete profile shall consist of:

+[10223]the STA Control field (as defined in Figure 9-1002n (STA Control field format)),

-[10223]the STA Info field, and
+[10223]the STA Info field (as defined in Figure 9-1002o (STA Info field format)), and

 the STA Profile field containing fields and elements based on the following rules:

 If the reporting STA is an AP, the STA Profile field corresponding to the reported AP: